NyaDanilusNya/DanilusVM/README.md

 - `3` - end (end of file)

-`filesystem.getpos(number fd) -> bool, number` - returns true if successful and position of cursor in a file
+`filesystem.getpos(number fd) -> bool, number` - returns true if successful and the position of the cursor in a file

 ---